doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 __Important:__ To use this plugin you need to have an account at Doofinder.
 If you don't have one you can signup [here](http://www.doofinder.com/signup) to get your 30 day free trial period.

 The minimum technical equirements are basically the same as the WooCommerce ones.
-This plugin requires PHP 5.4 or greater.
+Take a look at their [server requirements](https://docs.woocommerce.com/document/server-requirements/) for more info.

 = Configuration =